openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 	});
 ```

-Further work needs to be done to determine how to delete additional bootstrap resources, such as SSH security group rules
-and the bootstrap ignition S3 bucket.
-These could be deleted either through updating the relevant manifests or created &
-deleted out-of-band using hooks.
+The CAPI provider interface will be extended to allow deletion of additional resources that do not get destroyed by
+this general pattern (e.g. SSH security rules on the bootstrap node).

 ##### Backward compatibility